-IBM Corp. has beaten Hewlett Packard Co. to announce Generation 3 LTO, offering the fastest LTO tape drive in the market, giving it a lead, at least in mindshare, at a time when users are investing heavily
+IBM Corp. has beaten Hewlett Packard Co. to announce Generation 3 LTO, offering the fastest LTO tape drive in the market, giving it a lead, at least in mindshare, at a time when users are investing heavily in data protection products.

 HP, first to market with LTO-2, is expected to make its LTO-3 announcement on Dec 13.
 The third leg of the LTO consortium, Certance, now owned by Quantum Corp., introduced its LTO-3 product in mid-October.